 WEM Community Education is planning to meet those needs and is closely monitoring the Governor's orders and will follow guidance from the Minnesota Department of Health and Minnesota Department of Education.
 We are purposely designing our programs to have new health and safety procedures.

 - Health screenings for staff and students

 - Individual supplies, and limiting opportunities for shared materials

 - Increased cleaning of classroom spaces and materials prior to and after use

-All SACC participants (children, parents/guardians and staff) must self-screen by using the self-screening tool PRIOR to entering the building.
-If you answer yes to any of the questions, stay home and contact the School Age Care Coordinator as soon as possible.
-Report any positive test results to the SAC Coordinator.
+All SACC participants (children, parents/guardians, and staff) must self-screen by using the self-screening tool PRIOR to entering the building.
+If you answer yes to any of the questions, stay home and contact the School Age Child Care Coordinator as soon as possible.
+Report any positive test results to the SACC Coordinator.

 Self-Screening Tool / Checklist

 You may also want to refer to the Minnesota Department of Health Decision Tree and the MDH Quarantine Guidance for COVID-19.

 Monday through Friday 6:30 a.m. - 5:30 p.m.